 Having advised many buyers of art works and artefacts, I witnessed their deep annoyance at the lack of proper, often any, terms and conditions of sale, provided by dealers, when they made purchases.
-While this unlawful practice is reprehensible in itself, it becomes a major problem when a dispute arises out of the sale, which happens on a regular basis.
+While this unlawful practice is reprehensible in itself, in particular for sales done outside the premises of the art dealer (such as in art fairs or online via ecommerce), it becomes a major problem when a dispute arises out of the sale.
+However, such an occurence of a deal gone sour happens on a regular basis for art sale transactions, because of claims relating to provenance, issues with hidden defects, the lack of resemblance between the description of the art work set out in the catalogue of an auction house and the art work which is really provided to the buyer upon delivery, or because of the complete destruction of the art work during its stockage and/or transportation to its new owner.
 If there are no T&Cs, or if they are badly drafted or incomplete, buyers cannot rely on them to find a way out of the dispute.
-Therefore, buyers want dealers and auction houses to provide clear, well-drafted and exhaustive T&Cs, at the time of sale, which set out that any dispute between the parties will first be mediated with a reputable art-specialised mediation body, before litigation can be started.
+Therefore, buyers want dealers and auction houses to provide clear, well-drafted and exhaustive T&Cs, at the time of sale, which set out that any dispute between the parties will first be mediated with a reputable and clearly-defined art-specialised mediation body, before litigation can be started.

 Secondly, all good faith stakeholders in the art sector want impartial and seasoned mediators, with an inner knowledge of the workings of art transactions, to get involved in resolving disputes in the most time-efficient and cost-efficient manner.
 Hence, there is a need for reputable and established mediation bodies in the art sector, which will support the parties in finding the right mediator and mediation setup, in a systematic manner, while operating economies of scale to keep mediation costs down.